 The Seafarer: A Modern English Translation by Michael R. Burch

-"The Seafarer" is an Old English (Anglo-Saxon) poem.
-The original Anglo-Saxon
+"The Seafarer" is an Old English (Anglo-Saxon) poem whose author is unknown.
+The

-poem appears on the left.
-My admittedly "loose" translations appears on the
+on the left.
+My Modern English translation appears on the right.
+I have

-right.
-I have attempted to "grok" (i.e., to understand as intimately and
+attempted to "grok" (i.e., to understand as intimately and profoundly as

-word to communicate what I think the poet was trying to say (and of course there
+possible) what the original poet was trying to communicate.
+But of course there

 fully understand today.
 But I think the essence shines through, thanks to the